zendfi/docs/docs/docs/developer-tools/express-integration.md

 app.use(cors());
 app.use(morgan('combined'));

-// Body parser (except for webhooks) app.use('/api/webhooks', express.raw({ type: 'application/json' }));
+// Body parser (except for webhooks - must use raw body) app.use('/api/webhooks', express.raw({ type: 'application/json' }));
 app.use(express.json());